 Grades from the highest-scoring submitted posttest for each chapter will count towards your final MyITLab grade.
-Students will automatically earn bonus points if they have completed at least 191 correct questions.
-Scores are calculated using:
+Students are required to correctly complete 190 questions in MyITLab.
+Bonus points are automatically earned for completing 191 or more questions.
+Scores are calculated as follows:

-Correct Questions Quantity Points Each Points Possible 1-190 Questions up to 190 1.526 up to 290 points 191-200 Questions up to 10 1 bonus up to 10 bonus points 201+ Questions no points no additional points Total Points Possible up to 290 regular points plus 10 bonus points
+Correct Questions Quantity Points Each Points Possible 1-190 Questions up to 190 1.526 up to 290 required points 191-200 Questions up to 10 1 bonus up to 10 bonus points 201+ Questions no points no additional points Total Points Possible up to 290 required points plus 10 bonus points

 You must submit MyITLab Lessons by 11:59pm Eastern Time on the date they are due.
-Late work will be accepted until a cut-off date near the end of the semester and will receive a 50% grade reduction.
+Late work will be accepted until a specified date near the end of the semester and will receive a 50% grade reduction.